General Information to Help with Your Visit

 - Copies of results, x-rays, MRIs, CT scans etc and any other relevant information

-We have included an online copy of our Patient Registration Form and our New Patient Letter to download and print at your convenience.
+We have included an online copy of our Patient Registration Form to download and print at your convenience.
 Please fill this in and bring it with you on the day of your appointment.
 You will also receive a copy of this in the post with a letter confirming your appointment.

 Your current glasses and sunglasses: Please bring your current glasses along with you as well.
 Sunglasses are useful to help with light sensitivity when travelling home.